LTBach/ZSE-SBIR/README.md

 weight_decay,         # weight decay, 1e-2 as default.

 # test
-load, -l,             # path to load checkpoints. retrieval, -r,        # test method, rn for ret-token and sa for cls-token, use rn as default. testall,              # whether use all test data, suggesting false for train, true for test. test_sk,              # number of sketches per loop during test, 20 as default.
+load, -l,             # path to load checkpoints, checkpoint/checkpoint.pth as default. retrieval, -r,        # test method, rn for ret-token and sa for cls-token, use rn as default. testall,              # whether use all test data, suggesting false for train, true for test. test_sk,              # number of sketches per loop during test, 20 as default.